-- Fold the paper rather than creating a ball.
+- Fold the paper rather than crumpling it.
 This makes it less likely for the toilet paper to get trapped in the drain.

-- Most of the time, a common toilet plunger should work to take care of these types of clogs.
+- Most of the time, a common, durable toilet plunger should work to take care of these types of clogs.

-- If you’re trying to cut back on toilet paper to reduce clogs, bidets are another great option.
+- If you’re trying to use less toilet paper to reduce clogs, bidets are another great option.
 The TOTO bidet seat allows you to skip toilet paper altogether.
 Stop by our Menasha showroom to learn more and find the right seat for you!

 Putting non-flushable objects down the toilet

 You should never flush anything other than toilet paper down your toilet.
 Period.
-It may not seem like a big deal as it flushes down, especially if it’s a “paper” product like Kleenex or wipes, but trust us when we say these foreign objects can build up, get trapped, and cause problems over time.
+It may not seem like a big deal as it flushes down — especially paper products like Kleenex or wipes — but these foreign objects can build up, get trapped, and cause problems over time.